Closing the Gap: Women Leading Healthcare

 Shock began her healthcare career as a physician assistant in Roxboro, North Carolina—a rural town near Raleigh.
 While she now lives in Raleigh and works in a corporate setting, Shock still drives an hour north to treat patients at a community nursing facility.

 Shock was the first in her family to get a degree—a bachelor of arts in neuroscience from Colgate University.
 “I didn’t have any guidance or role models,” she recalls about the early days of her career.
 Shock then headed to Duke University to obtain a master of health sciences as a physician assistant (PA).

-Physician assistants—not to be confused as physician’s assistants—are licensed medical providers who diagnose and treat patients in a variety of settings.
+Physician associates (or physician assistants, not to be confused with medical assistants) are licensed medical providers who diagnose and treat patients in a variety of settings.
 The primary differentiator between PAs and physicians is that the former work in conjunction with a doctor while the latter can work on their own.

 “For me, being a PA has afforded me the blessing to learn medicine and work on a collaborative team,” explains Shock.
 Today, she manages more than 100 employees and collaborative team-based care is a cornerstone of her work.
 Her goal at Evolent Health is to improve physician, practice, and patient engagement through value-based care and accountable care organizations.